6 Best Sensory Calming Tools and Toys for Kids with Special Needs

 • Comfortable enough to relax and even sleep on

-• Big enough to accommodate two kids (or even adults) at once
+• Big enough to accommodate two children (or even adults) at once

 Cons

-• Doesn’t store well, due to lack of foldability
+• Doesn’t store well due to a lack of foldability

 • Internal foam is fairly easily made a mess of if you’re not careful